Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Line/documentation.md

-* Other names for this node include: Curve and Polyline.
+* Other names for this node include: Curve, and Polyline.

 ### Examples